brudnevskij/RaffleContract/README.md

 Upon deployement owner requested to set reward as a value of transaction, participation price, time to hold contract in seconds, true/false if contract is growing or not.

+You can also sell your raffle to someone else and perform a bit of risk management, which adds to a raffle a bit of "derrivative finance" functionality.

 Any feedback would be appreciated.